 NAR has developed the following comprehensive packet of educational information for NAR members to talk with customers about Risk Rating 2.0:

-To learn more about Risk Rating 2.0: Equity in Action, FEMA has a dedicated webpage with comprehensive consumer resources.
+To learn more about Risk Rating 2.0: Equity in Action pricing system, please visit FEMA's dedicated webpage featuring comprehensive consumer resources.